Interactive Components

 Validation of Persistent Parameters

 The values of persistent parameters received from URLs are written to properties by the loadState() method.
-It also checks if the data type specified for the property matches, otherwise it will respond with a 404 error and the page will not be displayed.
+It also checks whether the data type specified for the property matches; otherwise, it responds with a 404 error and the page is not displayed.

-Never blindly trust persistent parameters because they can easily be overwritten by the user in the URL.
-For example, this is how we check if the page number $this->page is greater than 0.
-A good way to do this is to override the loadState() method mentioned above:
+Never blindly trust persistent parameters, as they can be easily overwritten by the user in the URL.
+This is how we check, for example, if the page number $this->page is greater than 0.
+A suitable way is to override the mentioned loadState() method:

 class PaginatingControl extends Control